Tadcaster Medical Centre

 Dr Reynolds joined us as a Salaried GP in September 2014 and became a partner in 2016.

 He is not usually available on a Tuesday.

-Dr Mehar is our GP Registrar.
-She will be with the practice until August 2020.
+Dr Dayal is our GP Registrar, she will be with us until late 2021.